olive oil and orange cake

 This simple recipe for Olive Oil and Orange Cake celebrates the turning of the season.
 While it still feels a lot like winter most days, the buds on the trees have opened, a few sprigs of flowers have emerged next to mounds of melting snow, and the birds that left in late autumn have returned with their old familiar songs.

-Let’s bake a cake that is much like the end of March, a little bit sweet, a little bit savory.In this easy recipe we will utilize what is left of winter’s oranges (including the zest), and incorporates the fruity and savory undertones of quality extra-virgin olive oil.
+Let’s bake a cake that is much like the end of March, a little bit sweet, a little bit savory.In this easy recipe we will utilize what is left of winter’s oranges (including the zest), and incorporate the fruity and savory undertones of quality extra-virgin olive oil.

 olive oil and orange cake

-If you’ve never had an olive oil cake, this recipe is not what you’re likely going to expect.
+If you’ve never had an olive oil cake, this recipe is not what you’re going to expect.
 The outside tastes like warm honey, and the silky, pudding-like crumb, is hinted gently with citrus and notes of cardamom.
 This is not just a dessert recipe, either.
 Serve for breakfast or alongside a meat and cheese charcuterie to offer your guests (and yourself) a little salty and a little sweet.

 Farewell winter, until next year…